aai-institute/pyDVL/docs/value/classwise-shapley.md

 CWS](img/classwise-shapley-density.svg){ class=invertible }

 Similar to the behaviour of the CV from the previous section, the variance of CWS is lower than for TCMS.
-They seem to approximate the same of distribution, although their utility functions are quite different.
+They seem to approximate the same mode although their utility function is very different.

 For `Click` TMCS has a multi-modal distribution of values.
 This is inferior to CWS which has only one-mode and is more stable on that dataset. `Click` is a very unbalanced